 We work in the format of a weekly blog – I would call it a “YouTube Show.”
 We need to release one video per week, but in reality it doesn’t always happen that way.
 As we always choose different topics for our videos, there can be different situations.
 For example, we can work on one issue for three days, and on another one for eight days.
 We always want to please different audiences and make sure that our viewers don’t get bored.
 Our main aim is to attract new viewers to the channel, so the process of creating a video also includes planning for what videos to make next.
 This planning can take from one to two months.
 We usually write scripts for our videos in advance.
 Also, normal business has to go on in parallel with the main creative process.
 On average, each video takes a few weeks to produce.
 Of course, it’s all very individual, and depends on a huge number of factors.

 Theoretically, it could happen, but it’s never happened to us – yet!
 It’s always better to plan in extra time in case of force majeure, so you can feel more comfortable about being able to deliver on time.
 As an option, you can make what we call “blanks” – ready-made videos that you can post any time.
+You can also use a Youtube scheduler in order to have your videos prepared ahead.
 Of course, you lose flexibility and the ability to respond to some newsbreaks.
 But if it doesn’t spoil the concept of your channel – well done!